Rothamsted/knetminer-backend/rres-endpoints/README.md

 The pipeline steps are as follow.

 1. [add-uris](endpoint-steps/add-uris.sh): this adds URIs to the nodes/edges of the initial OXL and outputs a new OXL as result.
-This is based on the URI adding tool available from the [OXL/RDF exporter][10].
-If you already have the URIs in the OXL (typically, because the URI adder is included in the Mini workflow that generated the pipeline), you can skip this step by placing the URI-equipped OXL onto the path that the next step expects as input (`$KNET_DATASET_TARGET/knowledge-graph-uris.oxl`).
+This is based on the URI-adding tool available from the [OXL/RDF exporter][10].
+If you already have the URIs in the OXL (typically, because the URI addition is included in the Mini workflow that generated the pipeline), you can skip this step by placing the URI-equipped OXL onto the path that the next step expects as input (`$KNET_DATASET_TARGET/knowledge-graph-uris.oxl`).